armory/documentation/_user_guides/kubernetes-v2.md

 - S3, SQS, and SNS are not support for Artifact delivery
 - Native Spinnaker red/black, highlander, rolling red/black deployment strategies are not supported.
 If desired you should use the deployment object.
 - Only `containers` and `configMaps` are bounded to the deployed manifest. `secrets` and other resource types are coming soon.

+### Available Manifest Based Stages

+There are 4 stages that are available for use:

+1. *Deploy Manifest* -  Uses `kubectl apply` to deploy a manifest.
+Spinnaker will wait until the manifest stabilizes in the Kubernetes cluster.

+2. *Delete Manifests* - Removes the manifests based on different types and labels.

 ## Setting Up The V2 Provider